Chrome’s Developer Tools allow you to quickly analyze the content and resources of a webpage. This helps you find and fix problems with your ad tags.

 - Troubleshoot Issues with CSS: Within the Elements tab, the right hand side column displays the various CSS attributes which control how and where the selected HTML element is displayed.

-- The "Computed Style" bar shows all of the CSS rules which are in effect for the selected element - whether they were set via explicit CSS code written by the page's webmaster or derived from the browser's default values for HTML elements of that type.
+- The "Computed Style" bar shows all of the CSS rules which are in effect for the selected element - whether they were set via explicit CSS code written by web developers or derived from the browser's default values for HTML elements of that type.

 Finding tags which are not written to the page: While the Elements tab will allow you to view the page's rendered HTML, ad tags are not always fired by writing code to the page itself.
 That said, the easiest and most reliable way to locate an implemented placement tag is to use the "search" feature of the Resources tab.